rickgemignani/aisd/README.md

 This isn't purely theoretical:

-**Claude Code's CLAUDE.md pattern**: Anthropic's own tool loads a CLAUDE.md file to understand project-specific context.
+**AI tool configuration files**: Claude Code (CLAUDE.md), Cursor (AGENTS.md), Gemini (GEMINI.md) all load project-specific context files.
 Teams are already doing this informally.

-**What we're doing**: Expanding that idea into a complete system:
+**What we're doing**: Expanding that pattern into a complete system:
 - Not just one file, but structured docs across domains
 - Not just guidelines, but data models, behaviors, tests, architecture
 - Not just for AI tool config, but as intermediate representation between intent and code